 The MetaShield chemistry formulation allows for the embedding of nanoparticles as large as 200nm.
 The patent-pending coating platform serves as a robust and durable host for nanoparticles that can be employed for a variety of desired properties and effects, specifically tailored to multiple industry uses.
 In several instances these particles are infused, in others they are created in situ for more even dispersion.

-The MetaShield formula can be infused with almost any nanoscale functional material, making it a highly scalable platform technology with virtually limitless potential uses.
-Some proven examples include solar cell efficiency enhancement, UV mitigation, advanced thin-film insulation, and several more in development.
+The MetaShield formula can be infused with almost any nanoscale functional material, making it a highly scalable platform with virtually limitless potential uses.
+MetaShield has demonstrated its effectiveness in solar cell efficiency enhancement, UV mitigation, advanced thin-film insulation, with several more applications in development.

 Researchers seeking to develop and implement nanotechnology solutions are often frustrated by the lack of a reliable delivery/host mechanism for the special nanoparticles that they create.
 The MetaShield formula offers a delivery solution that is robust, resilient, and fully capable of hosting such functional materials (contact us to partner.)